“SUMMER OF lOVE”

 I must be mad, he thought.

 “No Martin.
-I thought it might happen, but he bailed.”
+I thought it might happen, then he bailed.”

-Martin lay his head back, relieved.
-Holding her hand tightly, he stared at the crystal chandelier on the high ceiling and closed his eyes.
+Martin lay his head back, relieved. clasping her hand, he stared at the crystal chandelier on the high ceiling and closed his eyes.
 But he couldn’t rest with Samantha’s lush body next to his.
 He wondered what James Bond would do.
-He knew the answer was a seductive move on his part, but he also knew he was no James Bond and settled for thoughts and fantasies of sliding his hand under her summer white dress, of lust, and scents and images.
+He knew the answer was a seductive move but he also knew he was no James Bond and settled for thoughts and fantasies of sliding his hand under her summer white dress, of lust, and scents and images.
 In his lascivious mind, he feasted on her until he ached and pitied himself.
 A moment later he felt the feather touch of her fingers slide across his cheek.

 “Shhhhhhhh, it’s okay.
 I want this.
 It’s just between us.”